xymaxim/allisbns/docs/overview.rst

 What if you want to scatter plot ISBNs using a plotter to keep all axis decorations and all else?
-There is the :meth:`~allisbns.plotting.BinnedPlotter.define_extent` method to define the extent based on the boundary ISBNs without plotting bins or an image:
+There is the :meth:`~allisbns.plotting.BinnedPlotter.define_extent` method to define the extent based on the ISBN bounds without plotting bins or an image:

 .. code-block:: python